R3BRootGroup/sofia/README.md

 [] evt->StartViewer();
 ~~~

-3. To convert the MC results into detector-like signals and open the output file:
+3. To convert the MC results into detector-like signals and open the output file: (not yet!)

 ~~~bash
 root -l run_digi.C